Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 ### 3.1 Feature selection and one hot encoding
-Since we want to focus on geographic data, we drop a number of colums below.
+Since we want to focus on geographic data, we drop a number of columns below.
 We keep a handful of columns so that we can still create a reasonable model.

 We then create a fixed effect for each of the postal code regions.
 We add the encoded postcode columns in numeric order to help us maintain the proper order of columns while building and training the model.